grafana/metrictank/docs/installation-deb.md

 If you access Grafana over https, make sure to use proxy mode, otherwise browsers will refuse to load content from the http datasource.

 You can start visualizing the data that's already in there by importing
 * [Metrictank dashboard](https://grafana.net/dashboards/279): visualizes all metrictank's internal performance metrics, which it sends via statsd/statsdaemon, into itself.
+This dashboard will not work if you disabled statsd.
 * [Statsdaemon dashboard](https://grafana.net/dashboards/297): if you use statsdaemon, you can visualize its performance metrics, stored in metrictank.

 You're probably interested in loading in some fake data as well, perhaps to benchmark metrictank.